syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 # Sorting

-The SfDataGrid allows sorting data by setting the [SfDataGrid.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowSorting.html) property to `true`.
+The data grid sorts the data by setting the [SfDataGrid.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowSorting.html) property to `true`.
 It allows sorting the data against one or more columns.
 When sorting is applied, the control automatically rearranges the data to match with the current sort criteria.
-When `SfDataGrid.AllowSorting` is `true`, you can sort the data simply by tapping the column header you wish to sort.
+When `SfDataGrid.AllowSorting` is `true`, you can sort the data simply by tapping the column header.
 Once sorting is applied, the control shows a sort icon in the respective column header indicating the direction of sorting.

 N> To update sorting for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

 ## Programmatic sorting

-The SfDataGrid also allows sorting from the code.
-This requires you to manually define the [SortColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SortColumnDescription.html) objects, and add it is in the [SfDataGrid.SortColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortColumnDescriptions.html) collection.
+The data grid also sorts from the code.
+This requires to manually define the [SortColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SortColumnDescription.html) objects, and add it in the [SfDataGrid.SortColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortColumnDescriptions.html) collection.
 The control sorts the data based on the `SortColumnDescription` objects added to this collection.

 The `SortColumnDescription` object holds the following two properties: